ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 # Detailed design

-### Error information collection including exception context
+### Error information collection including fault exception context

-Current error and exception handling implementation in Mbed OS already collects error and exception context.
+Current error and fault-exception handling implementation in Mbed OS already collects error and fault-exception context.
 But currently these data structures are implemented as statically allocated memory locations.
 With this feature these data structures should be placed in an uninitialized RAM region so that the data is retained after auto-reboot(warm-reset).
 So, this should be allocated as a dedicated region using linker command file(or in scatter file) for the corresponding target for each toolchain.
 Also note that this region should be marked as uninitialized region(not zero initialized) using the right toolchain attributes.
 For example, for ARM compiler we can define a new section as below:
 ```
 RW_m_crash_data m_crash_report_ram_start EMPTY m_crash_report_ram_size { ; Dedicated Region to store crash report data m_crash_report_ram_size = 256 bytes
 }